Board Certified Hearing Instrument Specialist / Owner

-As a second generation professional in hearing healthcare, I have followed in the steps of my mother, who purchased her own practice in my hometown of Macon, Georgia nearly 30 years ago.
-I remember spending afternoons as a child, in the back office of my mother’s practice, playing with earmold impression material like it was playdough (an expensive hobby!).
+As a second-generation professional in hearing healthcare, I have followed in the steps of my mother, who purchased her own practice in my hometown of Macon, Georgia 30 years ago.
+I remember spending afternoons as a child, in the back office of my mother’s practice, watching the impact that better hearing had on the lives of her patients and their families.

-I am an active advocate for seniors in numerous groups in South Charlotte and dedicate extra time providing hearing loss and hearing aid education in many local eldercare facilities.
+I am an active advocate for seniors in numerous groups in South Charlotte, sit on the board of the Levine Senior Center, and dedicate extra time providing hearing loss and hearing aid education in many local eldercare facilities.

 “Choose a job you love, and you will never have to work a day in your life.” – Confucius

 For over 18 years I have been excited to give the gift of hearing everyday sounds of life by educating patients on the best way to reduce the effects of noise-induced hearing loss or by helping patients understand the effects of hearing loss, the many choices of hearing instruments and levels of technology.

 Many years ago I was able to take this journey with my mom.
 She was living with me at the time and I had noticed her withdrawing from conversations, social activities and hobbies she once enjoyed.
 I tested her hearing and explained her results.
 We discussed the level of hearing loss and technology that would best help her hear conversations and sounds life.
 It was an eye-opening experience for me as I was able to see her day to day improvements and help encourage her on some of the harder days.
 Because of this experience with my mom, I have more empathy and know that the journey of better hearing is real.
 I can connect with my patients in a more personal way, be more understanding in many situations and help with solutions to improve the quality of conversations.